 YGAM will continue their work to provide accredited education programmes which are all evidence-led and evaluated to help young and vulnerable people make informed decisions and understand the consequences around gambling and gaming.
 The resources will be available to anyone that works with or cares for young & vulnerable people, including teachers, youth workers, community volunteers and mental health specialists.

-By 2024, the charity will use this investment to work with a minimum of 13,492 practitioners and partner organisations, having reached a minimum of 3,049,200 young and vulnerable people.
+By 2024, the charities will use this investment to work with a minimum of 13,492 practitioners and partner organisations, having reached a minimum of 3,049,200 young and vulnerable people.
 This is in addition to YGAM working with a third of UK universities, reaching a minimum of 1,050,000 students.
 Alongside this, YGAM are also launching their parent hub website to help parents and carers to build up their children’s digital resilience and establish a healthy online/offline balance.

 YGAM and GamCare have set out the following shared aspirations: